We are all living through a disaster story right now.

 And that story will count for something.

 We all have had parents or grandparents who lived through even darker days than these.
 When I was a little boy, my mother used to tell me how she and her neighbours sat in an underground station in London during the Blitz, singing songs to keep up each other’s spirits while the bombs fell and the ground shook.
-(Much the same way Italians are serenading each other right now, from their balconies above the deserted piazzas .)
+(Much the same way Italians serenaded each other from their balconies above the deserted piazzas during their lockdowns.)
 Every morning she woke up wondering if this was the day she would be a widow at eighteen, or be homeless – or both.